What is animal adaptation?

 - water – this can be from a lake or river, or even the side of a plant

 - oxygen – air to breathe

 - shelter – a place to stay dry, to sleep, and to stay safe from predators

-- a place to raise their offspring (babies) – somewhere that the young can grow up safely and with all of the things that they need to grow up
+- a place to raise their offspring (babies) – a place where young animals can grow up safely and with all of the things they need

 The reason why animals are happiest when they’re living in their natural habitat is because they’ve adapted to be comfortable there.
 They’re used to all of the funny things about it, and it’s their favourite place on Earth.